frankframework/frank-manual/misc/LADYBUG_USER_STORIES.md

 Pipe | parameter | Input point | TODO: Is this correct?
 Pipe | session key | Output point |
 Pipe | source code, loaded config syntax (*) | Info point |

+TODO: How about the exit state of a pipeline?

 NOTE: About (*).
 There is a difference between "loaded config syntax", or syntax 1, and "original syntax", or syntax 2.
 Here is an example of "loaded config syntax":